-Electricians install and maintain electrical systems in homes, businesses, and factories.
+Electricians install and maintain residential, commercial, and industrial electrical systems.
 All buildings have an electrical system that is installed during construction and maintained after that.
-Electricians do both the installing and maintaining of electrical systems.
 Electricians read blueprints, which are technical diagrams of electrical systems that show the location of circuits, outlets, and other equipment.
 They use different types of hand and power tools, such as pipe benders, to run and protect wiring.

 - Electrical Apprenticeship

 - Program Hours: 720 hours